Obstruction FBAO - Conscious Child

 FBAO - InfantAn infant according to guidelines suggested by the American Heart Association is any patient that is less than one year old.
 This is actually a very small portion of the population and consequently, there is only a small chance that you, as a first aide provider, will actually encounter a choking infant.

 First of all, understand that this patient (less than a year old) will not respond appropriately to the question "Are you choking?
 You are going to have to evaluate this situation (or potential situation, or envisioned situation, or created situation, or planned situation) by different methods.
 You are going to have to rely on your powers of observation and your ability to "assess" the patient through the apparent "signs" that are available.
 In order to understand how a choking infant will "present" (that's medical jargon for "what they're going to look like" and "how they're going to react,") you need to know a little about hypoxia and the reaction of the body to hypoxia.
 According to the On-Line Medical Dictionary hypoxia is defined as: "Reduction of oxygen supply to tissue, below physiological levels despite adequate perfusion of the tissue by blood."
 In layman's terms, the blood (for a number of reasons) isn't carrying enough oxygen to satisfy the demand at the cellular level.
-What if there's an effective and a natural way how to increase semen volume.
 Of interest here, is the fact that infants do not react to hypoxia the way we would expect.
 Let's discuss what we would expect, first, then discuss how an infant is different.
 To best understand the adult reaction to hypoxia, I'll ask that you look into your own past a little.
 Think back to a time when you had a rather significant head cold.
 Jew jus couldid breed tru jawr doze ad awl.
 Your sinuses were completely blocked and breathing seemed to be an effort.
 At bedtime, you took some Benedryl, or maybe some of the "nighttime, sniffling, sneezing, coughing, aching, stuffy head, fever, so you can rest and have a good day" medicine (you know, Nyquil.)
 At any rate, the Benedryl, and the "nighttime, sniffling, sneezing" part of Nyquil, are the same generic drug.
 Diphenhydramine Hydrochloride, a very effective antihistamine, stops the sniffling and sneezing because it stops the runny nose.
 This drug also has a major sedative effect (that means it puts you to sleep.)
 You may think of sleep as the closing component that could affect how to increase ejaculate volume, but it performs a bigger role in highest quality testosterone manufacturing than you observed.
 You notice, the frame recovers while we sleep.
 This side effect is so dramatic that the drug is marketed under other names (like Nytol,Sominex, and others) to help induce sleep.
 The next time you're in a pharmacy, look at the labels on some of the over the counter medications for colds and medications for sleep.
 You'll find that most have diphenhydramine hydrochloride as one of the ingredients.
 So...back to your cold.
 You take some of this diphenhydramine stuff and get into bed and fall asleep almost immediately.
 After a short time, because you are having trouble breathing through your nose, you subconsciously open your mouth to breath.
 After a short period of mouth breathing, during which time you actually fall into a deeper sleep (aided by the medication,) your mouth becomes very dry, and subconsciously you close it to moisten your lips, tongue, and the lining of your mouth.
 Because you are in a state of deep sleep, you will probably not re-open your mouth, and you enter a state called "sleep apnea" (a state where a sleeping person stops breathing.)
 Hypoxia starts to develop and the oxygen level in the blood starts to drop.
 Sensors in the blood stream, monitoring oxygen levels, tell the brain that oxygen is needed in the blood, and the brain begins the reaction to hypoxia.
 First reaction is to increase the respiratory rate (or number of breaths per minute.)
 Well now, let's see.
 You're breathing at a rate of zero (0,) let's assume that the body doubles the breathing (respiratory) rate.
 Two times zero equals zero (2X0=0.)
 The respiratory rate has not increased and the level of oxygen in the blood continues to drop.
 The brain shifts into second gear and reacts by instructing the heart to beat faster (the second of three reactions to hypoxia.)
 A resting pulse of 60 may go as high as 120.
 But the breathing rate is still zero and consequently, the body is just circulating blood (without oxygen) around the body more rapidly.
 The amount of oxygen in the blood continues to drop and the brain employs the third of three reactions to hypoxia (in an adult,) and that is, to raise the level of consciousness.
 At this point, you sit bolt upright in bed, open you mouth, "suck" in as much air as you possible can, you feel your little heart just a-thumpin' away, and your level of consciousness has just "broken through" the sleepiness caused by the diphenhydramine hydrochloride.
 You ARE experiencing the effects of hypoxia in the normal adult body.
 To recap.

 1. Increased respiratory rate.